Arsh1213/getting_started_with_javascript/Chapters/4_your_first_javascript_program.md

 ```
 ![](https://github.com/datasouvik/getting_started_with_javascript/blob/master/Assets/sqRootFunction.png)

 > __Statements__ and __Expressions__: This is a common topic in all programming languages, but at the same time beginners often lack a proper understanding of their meaning and difference. __Expressions__ are those pieces of code that evaluates to something.
-In other words,
+In other words, when an _expression_ gets interpreted, a value is returned.
+For example, `calSqRoot(41);` is an _expression_, because it returns a number.
+On the other hand, __statements__ are those lines of code that might trigger memory management activities or dictate the control flow of the program, but does not evaluate to anything.
+For example, `var sq_root = Math.sqrt(num);` is a statement that triggers memory management, but does not return any value.
+Off course, you may argue that the console returns _undefined_ for the statement we discussed.
+The reason for such strange behaviour has already been discussed [earlier in this book](https://github.com/datasouvik/getting_started_with_javascript/blob/master/Chapters/3_primitive_and_reference_types.md#strange-behaviour-in-the-console-mode).

+> __NOTES on Naming Conventions__: Each and every programming language has its own quirks about naming its programming constructs like variabes, functions, and objects.
+JavaScript is no exception to this rule, and you can always memorize a bunch of rules about nomenclature.
+However, I assure you that remembering three things will keep you safe from troubled waters - names should be simple, make sense, and not start with numbers or special characters.
+There is also another restriction of not mixing JavaScript keywords with variable names.
+For example, don't write code like `var Array = [];`, as _Array_ is one of the reserved keywords for which the JavaScript interpreter have special significance.
+Apart from this, you will become more wise about nomenclature when you learn about _variable scopes_ in the next chapter.